 The next adjustment indicates a size/price relationship.
 This relationship reflects that larger tracts of land tend to sell for less while smaller tracts will sell for more per unit of comparison.
 In this analysis, the unit of comparison is value, or dollars per site.
-The sales bracket the subject lot in size, with site utility of one homesite, therefore no adjustment indicated.
+The sales bracket the subject lot in size, with similar utility of one residential homesite, and no adjustment is indicated.